DM871/dm871_old_github_io/index.md

   - Test 2: week 10, March 7, from 8:00 to 7:59
   - Test 3: week 13, March 28, from 8:00 to 7:59

-- Reexam: two days take-home exam in August
+- Reexam: two days take-home exam, starting at 8:00 of Monday, August 15, 2022, and terminating at 23:59 of Tuesday, August 16, 2022.

 - [Preparation for the take-home assignments](./notes/editing.html)